 For these reasons, this paper purposes to analyze and explore whether a positive association exists between the discount rates that policy makers provide to increase the usage of local currencies (a paper based and a digital) and trust of potential users.
 To achieve this selected aim, 407 workers of a large local company in Cieszyn Silesia region were analyzed by the researchers.
 A questionnaire survey was employed to gain data from these respondents.
 To find whether a positive relationship exists between discount rate and trust, the paper used binary logistic regression test by running SPSS Statistical Program.
-The research also showed how the assumptions of binary logistic regression tests fulfilled and how created models were fit with the data by employing Wald statistic -2 Log likelihood, Cox-Snell R2 and Nagelkerke R2, and Durbin Watson test.
-The results of this research confirm that the trust of potential users for local currencies is positively related with discount rates that potential users demand (or practitioners provide).
-In other words, higher values of discount rates are associated with greater possibilities of being trusted to local currencies.
+The research also showed how the assumptions of binary logistic regression tests fulfilled and how created models were fit with the data by employing Wald statistic -2 Log likelihood, Cox-Snell R and Nagelkerke R, and Durbin Watson test.
+The results of this research confirm that the trust of potential users for local currencies is positively related with discount rates are associated with greater possibilities of being trusted to local currencies.